About

 In 2006, Cloud Cult released Advice from the Happy Hippopotamus, which Pitchfork Media called “insane genius” and rated the album with an 8.3.

-The Denver Post ranked the 2007 release The Meaning of 8 as one of the top ten albums of the past decade, along with bands like Modest Mouse, The Flaming Lips and Radiohead.
+The Denver Post ranked the 2007 release The Meaning of 8 as one of the top 12 albums of the past decade, along with bands like Modest Mouse, The Flaming Lips and Radiohead.
 Cloud Cult received several offers from major record labels, but all were rejected in favor of self-publishing and maintaining total control over the ethical aspects of the Cloud Cult business practices.
-Shannon Frid joined the lineup on violin, Mathew Freed replaced Mara Stemm on bass, Jeff D. Johnson joined the group as sound engineer and road manager and Adrian Young took on band management.
+Shannon Frid joined the lineup on violin, Mathew Freed replaced Mara Stemm on bass, and Jeff D. Johnson joined the group as sound engineer.

 In October 2008, Cloud Cult was featured in an animated Esurance commercial that aired during the Super Bowl.
 The band is shown playing their song "Lucky Today" while floating on clouds and promoting ecological driving practices.
 In exchange for the work, Esurance helped fund some of the band's costs for greening the Feel Good Ghosts Tour.
 During 2008 and 2009, the band's growth continued, with a heavy tour schedule and appearances on MTV, Carson Daly, Rolling Stone, Spin and a plethora of other media outlets.
-Arlen Peiffer replaced Dan Greenwood on drums and Shawn Neary joined the group on bass.
+Arlen Peiffer replaced Dan Greenwood on drums and Shawn Neary replaced Matt Freed on bass.

 In the Spring of 2009, Cloud Cult released No One Said It Would Be Easy a full length documentary about the band, created by John Burgess and Scott West as well as "Lost Songs from the Lost Years" a collection of previously unreleased songs spanning the band's 15 year history.

 The band took up touring again with the 2010 release of Light Chasers, which was an elaborate concept album about the lifelong spiritual quest.
-The album's strong orchestral elements laid on electronic beds paralleled the music Minowa was composing for films at that same time, including a dozen National Geographic documentaries and other independent films.
-In order to cover the brass arrangements on stage, Sarah Perbix joined the group on French Horna and trumpet and took over keys from Minowa on stage.
-Sarah and Adrian Young retired from the band.
-Minowa resumed managing the band and Daniel Zamzow took over on cello.
+The album's strong orchestral elements laid on electronic beds paralleled the music Minowa composes for films, including a dozen National Geographic documentaries and other independent films.
+In order to cover the brass arrangements on stage, Sarah Perbix joined the group on French horn and trumpet and took over keys from Minowa on stage.
+Sarah Young retired from the band and Daniel Zamzow took over on cello.

-The band released a new full length album on March 5, 2013, entitled Love which charted higher on the Billboard Charts for Cloud Cult than any of their previous albums.
-Co-engineered by Jeff D. Johnson, the album brought the band on a string of sold out US tour dates.
+The band released a new full length album on March 5, 2013, entitled Love which charted higher on the Billboard Charts for Cloud Cult than any of their previous albums and brought the band on a string of sold out US tour dates.

-Over the next couple of years, Cloud Cult made their European debut, added Jeremy Harvey on drums, won an Emmy, were featured in a new biography book called Chasing the Light by Professor Mark Allister, and they released their newest album The Seeker in February of 2016.
-The album has been lauded by critics as the band's best work to date.
-The album was also made into a feature length film, starring Josh Radnor and Alex McKenna, written and composed by Minowa and directed and visually scored by Jeff D. Johnson and his film company Motion 117 Productions.
+Over the next couple of years, Cloud Cult made their European debut, added Jeremy Harvey on drums, won an Emmy, were featured in a new biography book called Chasing the Light by Professor Mark Allister, and they released their album and feature film The Seeker in February of 2016, starring Josh Radnor and Alex McKenna, written and composed by Minowa and directed and visually scored by Jeff D. Johnson and his film company Motion 117 Productions.
 The Seeker became an award winning film as it toured the film festival circuit in late 2016.
 To promote the digital release of The Seeker on iTunes, Google, Amazon and Vimeo, Cloud Cult announced a string of US tour dates where the band performed the full score of The Seeker as the movie plays on screen.